As a writing coach I integrate my experience in journalism, publishing, teaching and academia, tailoring programs for

-My coaching developed through being an educator: teaching journalism at postgraduate diploma level, and journalism, blogging and creative non-fiction writing courses for adult education.
-I currently teach script writing at Queen Mary University of London where I am studying for my PhD.
+My coaching developed through being an educator: teaching journalism at postgraduate diploma level, and creating journalism, blogging and creative non-fiction courses for adult education, and teaching undergraduates.
+I hold a City and Guilds Award in Education and Training and an AFHEA.

 Experts Get Writing

 Simple guidelines for experts who want to write blogs, media comments and books

 - Do you feel an urge to be a media spokesperson on your subject?

 - Do you feel the time is now because people need your expertise more than ever?